 There are two main approaches to master data management: operational MDM and analytical MDM.
-The former focuses on ensuring that data that should be the same across different operational systems actually
+The former focuses on ensuring that data that should be the same across different operational systems actually is the same.
+Analytical MDM, on the other hand, is generally associated with data warehousing and has been adopted by organisations looking to improve the speed and quality of their business intelligence (BI) reporting processes.

 The close relationship between MDM and data warehousing isn’t surprising, since the ‘dimensions’ of a data warehouse (eg: customers or hierarchies of products) are essentially master data.
 But these two important areas tend to be treated as being entirely separate from one another.